shrey-007/CollectionFramework/README.md

 ### 9) ArrayDeque-:
 The ArrayDeque class in Java is an implementation of the Deque interface that uses a resizable array to store its elements.
 The ArrayDeque class provides constant-time performance for inserting and removing elements from both ends.
 ### 10) HashMap-:
 HashMap Class is similar to HashTable but the data unsynchronized.
 It stores the data in (Key, Value) pairs, and you can access them by an index of another type.
-### 11) EnumMap-:
-EnumMap extends AbstractMap and implements the Map interface in Java.
-### 12) AbstractMap-:
-The AbstractMap class is a part of the Java Collection Framework.
-It implements the Map interface to provide a structure to it, by doing so it makes the further implementations easier.
+But is does not implement the Iterable interface so you have to first convert the Map(collection of entries) into Set of entries(entry is key value pair).
+Since Set is iterable so we can iterate it.
-### 13) TreeMap-:
+### 12) TreeMap-:
-A TreeMap is implemented using a Red-Black tree.TreeMap provides an ordered collection of key-value pairs, where the keys are ordered based on their natural order or a custom Comparator passed to the constructor.
+A TreeMap is implemented using a Red-Black tree.It is used to store key-value in sorted order on basis of its keys.

+Some interfaces like SortedMap, NavigableMap and classes like EnumMap,AbstractMap is remaining